 Since 2017, Inform has been hosted by the Department of Theology and Religious Studies (TRS) at King’s College London (KCL).

-The move to KCL was facilitated by the Head of the TRS Department, Dr. Marat Shterin who was Chair of Inform’s Board of Governors between 2017-2019.
+The move to KCL was facilitated by Professor Marat Shterin who was Chair of Inform’s Board of Governors between 2017-2019.
 The relationship between the TRS Department and Inform has led to a number of mutually beneficial collaborations and outreach.

 Inform and TRS have worked together to provide training and research-based information for civil servants, Human Rights NGOs and lawyers in countries such as Estonia, Slovakia and Russia.
 During 2018-19, Dr Shterin ran workshops in St. Petersburg, Russia, for academic experts and legal professionals on the use of academic evidence in anti-extremist litigation involving minority religions.